Tuscarawas County Court Records

 Hours: Monday–Friday, 8:00 AM – 4:30 PM

-Staff can assist with locating case files, providing copies, and explaining filing procedures.
-Public-access computer terminals are available in the courthouse for reviewing dockets and case documents.
+Staff can help locate case files, provide copies, and explain filing procedures.
+Public-access computer terminals are also available in the courthouse for reviewing dockets and case documents.

 Mail Requests

-Written requests should be sent to the Clerk of Courts at the P.O.
+Send written requests to the Clerk of Courts at the P.O.
 Box address above.
-Include as much identifying information as possible — the full case number (if known), the names of all parties, the approximate filing date, and the type of record sought.
-Enclose the applicable fees by check or money order payable to the Tuscarawas County Clerk of Courts.
+Include as much identifying information as you can — the full case number if known, the names of all parties, the approximate filing date, and the type of record you need.
+Enclose your fees by check or money order payable to the Tuscarawas County Clerk of Courts.

 Standard Copy Fees